Ombi-app/Ombi.Docs/docs/info/roles-and-notifications.md

+# Roles and notifications

+Certain roles automatically disable some notifications for that user.
-Notifications not working but the 'Test Notification' does?
+If notifications are not working but the 'Test Notification' does, check the roles they're assigned.

 ***